opendri/opendri.github.com/guide/chapter3.md

 #### Government Ministries
 Which government ministries are involved in the DRM cycle?
 It may be useful to create a matrix of the hazards that the country faces with the datasets that often accompany the study of the

+#### Incubators/Tech Community
+Is there a logical place to host OpenDRI?
+What incubators exist and how well connected are they with the tech community?

 #### Existing OSM Community
 What is the state of the existing OSM community and its leaders?
 What does the map look like?
 What are their strengths and constraints?
 How would capacity building change the OSM community?